 The meaning of CRS in banking is the Common Reporting Standard (or CRS) introduced by the OECD to assist with the monitoring and reporting of financial accounts.

-In this article, we’ll give you a brief introduction to CRS, what it stands for, and even the CRS countries that actively share financial information.
+In this article, we’ll give you a brief introduction to CRS, including the CRS countries that actively share financial information.

 Feel free to use the table of contents to jump ahead to the sections most relevant to you.